refaktor/rye-website/content/meet_rye/data/structures.md

 ]
 ```

 Could be something like this in Rye.
+But be aware that second level blocks are still just blocks.
+Rye doesn't have any special syntax for more specific collection types, like dictionaries.
+It does have dictionaries
+and a function that turns a block like below to one.

 ```clojure
 {